Two Specific Mental Health Tips

-Developing specific habits start at just 3 minutes a day.
+Mental health tips always incorporate breathing and I suggest we start at just 3 minutes a day.

 On the breathing audio, you’ll begin deliberate breathing by doing rectangle breathing.
 You’ll breathe in on 6, hold it for 2 seconds, out 6 seconds, hold it for 2 seconds, and so on…